domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Use the Oxford comma.
 It is more professional, accurate and precise.
 See, doesn't that bother you, too?

 Always check first if the milk is spoiled, or else you shall greatly regret it later.
-(This advice applies not only to gastrointestinal issues caused by milk but also on a broader scale including to relationships...which, incidentally, can also lead to gastrointestinal issues...so, for a happy tummy, read, listen to, and act on the advice, dummy!)
+(This applies not only to gastrointestinal issues caused by milk but also on a broader scale including to relationships...which, incidentally, can also lead to gastrointestinal issues...so, for a happy tummy, read, listen to, and act on the advice, dummy!)

 Shave with cold water.
 I know--it's counterintuitive.
 Heck, while we're at it, floss the teeth you wish to keep, and wear sunscreen.